grnet/synnefo/snf-app/docs/src/develop.rst

 -------------

 For a basic development environment you need to follow steps of `installation guide <installation>`, which should be read in its entirety *before* this document.

 Setting up development environment
 ----------------------------------

-Although not necessary it is
+Although not necessary it is suggested that you use a virtualenv as a base for your development environment.

 Development-specific guidelines on each step: